Signs of the Drawn Sword, the Charred Barn, and the Fuel in Hand

 When Kim refused counseling with Deanne, my mother would insist that Kim cooperate or she would be asked to leave.
 Jim would interfere, disregarding our mothers decision.
 He refused support to Deanne, choosing to ignore the implications of sexual abuse.
 Jim’s absence of concern would undermine the direness of the situation.
 Jim left Deanne no other choice but to have to move from the family farm to protect her child.
 Jim’s response to Deanne leaving was, “That’s your choice Deanne, you can leave if you want, but Kim needs our help.”
 Jim’s cool indifference pierced both our hearts.

 Both were young, single mom’s needing support.
 The consequences of the loss of a daughter and granddaughter under those circumstances would be heartbreaking for mom, as well as for myself.
-Deanne would be the first of three families to leave the farm because of Jim’s foolish unrighteousness.
+Deanne would be the first of three families to leave the farm because of Jim’s fraudulent and dishonest manner.
 It would be the first shed blood; the injustice and ill-treatment done to another.
 Jim’s decision to undermine mom’s authority would result in the furthering of shed blood in the years to follow, influencing the state of the Fife family.
-Both Jim’s, Dennis’, and Debbie’s motive and actions had deviated from God’s design for harmonious, responsible human living.
+Both Jim’s, Dennis’, and Debbie’s motives and actions had deviated from God’s design for harmonious, responsible human living.

 Both my mom and dad had intended the farm to always be home for any immediate family members to live, if any of them so had a need and/or desire.
 What had always been a place of refuge and security for all of us Fife children, had now become a source of great heartache and bitter betrayal for Deanne and myself.
 A sinful pattern that would be repeated and intensified in the years to follow.